maishahoq/Intro-to-Interactive-Media-Class/Assignment/Assignment2/README.md

- Simple Art Work Using Javascript

-                                                        PATTERN IN ANIME INTRO
+                                                        Art Work Using Javascript: PATTERN IN ANIME INTRO
  ___

 ---